ZachBeta/rails_llm_voice_chat_example/README.md

   * attempted, seems to only work on fresh refresh
 * messages in scrollable frame
 * set up a git remote repo
+* allow a text form based message

 # now
 # next
-* allow a text form based message
+* allow an assistant to respond to an assistant
-* have two GPTs react to eachother
+* have two different GPTs react to eachother
+* dropdown setting to switch between two endpoints?

 # soon
 * check balance on personal account openai key